In the overview of transcription, what is the primary function of... | Study Prep in Pearson+

 1

-Recall that RNA polymerase binds to a specific region of DNA called the promoter to initiate transcription.
+Step 2: Recall that transcription involves creating an RNA strand complementary to the DNA template strand, which requires an enzyme to catalyze the addition of ribonucleotides.

-Understand that RNA polymerase catalyzes the formation of phosphodiester bonds between ribonucleotides, extending the RNA strand in the 5' to 3' direction.
+Step 3: Identify that RNA polymerase is the enzyme responsible for catalyzing the formation of the phosphodiester bonds between ribonucleotides, thus synthesizing the RNA strand.

-Recognize that RNA polymerase uses the DNA template strand to add complementary ribonucleotides, creating a single-stranded RNA molecule.
+Step 4: Differentiate RNA polymerase's function from other processes such as translation (where amino acids are transported by tRNA), DNA replication (where Okazaki fragments are joined by DNA ligase), and RNA processing (where introns are removed by the spliceosome).

-Differentiate the function of RNA polymerase from other processes such as DNA replication (Okazaki fragment joining), translation (amino acid transport by tRNA), and RNA processing (intron removal and exon ligation).
+Step 5: Conclude that the primary function of RNA polymerase is to catalyze the synthesis of an RNA strand by adding ribonucleotides complementary to the DNA template strand during transcription.

 Watch next